RÍOS DE COLIMA: Tropical Volcano and Granite Gorge Boating

 GENERAL TRIP INFORMATION:

 The Colima Rivers trip is for those seeking varied tropical whitewater experiences with a lot of class III and IV.
 The trips will have raft options and at least one will be multi-day raft support.
-Although there is some shuffling around from one river to the other, a high amount of gradient is descended, and you get to experience many typical aspects of Colima: beaches, volcanic canyons, a colonial Mexican city (Colima), and of course, her amazing rivers.
+Although there is some shuffling around from one river to the other, a high amount of gradient is descended, and you get to experience many typical aspects of Colima: beaches, volcanic canyons, a colonial Mexican city (Colima), and of course, the amazing rivers.
 Colima is known for its giant volcano - the most active in North America.
 It looms 4330 m (14206 ft) above the coastal plains below.
-Two rivers run along the west (Armeria) and east (Coahuayana) sides of it, passing through young volcanic rock gorges.
-When the rivers emerge from the class IV gorges, they continue with surprisingly high gradients (~9 m/km or 50 fpm) nearly all the way to the ocean with tons of class III rapids.
-The volcanic canyons and terrain of the Armeria and Coahuayana contrast with granite bedrock of the Marabasco to the west, which is another coastal river cutting through the more typical granite in the Sierra Madre del Sur.
-We will paddle the best and most appropriate sections of each of these rivers, which are remarkably well-suited to rafting and kayaking trips due to the completely runnable class III and IV rapids.
+Two large rivers run along the west (Armeria) and east (Coahuayana) sides of it, passing through young volcanic rock gorges.
+When the rivers emerge from the class III-IV gorges, they continue with surprisingly high gradients (up to ~9 m/km or 50 fpm) nearly all the way to the ocean with tons of class III rapids.
+The volcanic canyons and terrain of the Armeria and Coahuayana contrast with granite bedrock of Ríos Marabasco and San Nicolás to the west, which are other coastal river cutting through the more typical granite in the Sierra Madre del Sur.
+We will paddle the best and most appropriate sections of each of these rivers, which are remarkably well-suited to rafting and kayaking trips due to the runnable class III and IV rapids.

 To see more information about each river from the first descents, check out the slideshows:

-Marabasco (Main - we only paddle the Main Marabasco, not the class V upper section)
+Marabasco (Main - we only paddle the Main Marabasco, generally not the class V upper section)

 DAY 1: Río Marabasco.
 On DAY 1, we will paddle the incredible class IV day section on this river going through a scenic granite gorge.
 The rock is reminiscent of California's Sierra Nevada, and so are some of the rapids.
 The biggest ones will have you scouting and musing over lines: Clahbay, Malo, Guadalupe, Perote, and Crescendo.
 We may camp by the river or return to hotels this evening.